NorthernMan54/homebridge-alexa/README.md

 * Alexa, turn off the _______
 * Alexa, set ______ to number percent

+# Alexa Home Skill configuration

+1. Create an account for yourself at https://homebridge.cloudwatch.net

+2. Search for the homebridge skill on the Alexa App/Web site, and link you Amazon account to the account you created above.

 # Homebridge Installation

 The setup of this is very straight forward, and requires enabling insecure mode of each homebridge instance you want to control from Alexa.